aminya/AcuteML.jl/docs/src/templating.md

 ```

 -------------------------------------------------------
-# Example 4 - Template Rendering using Files
+# Template Rendering using Files

 You can render variables into html/xml files.
 However, you can't have multiline control flow Julia code in this method.